webplatform/docs/svg/elements/circle/index.md

 *[[svg/properties/xmlbase|'''xmlbase''']]: Gets or sets the '''base''' attribute on the element.
 *[[svg/properties/xmllang|'''xmllang''']]: Gets or sets a value that specifies the language that is used in the contents and attribute values of an element.
 *[[svg/properties/xmlspace|'''xmlspace''']]: Gets or sets a value that indicates whether white space is preserved in character data.

+The '''SVGCircleElement''' object has these events:

+*[[svg/events/load|'''onload''']]: Occurs  when the browser has fully parsed the element and all of its descendants.

+The '''SVGCircleElement''' object has these methods:

+*[[svg/methods/getBBox|'''getBBox''']]: Gets the bounding box, in current user space, of the geometry of all contained graphics elements.
+*[[svg/methods/getCTM|'''getCTM''']]: Gets  the transformation matrix  that transforms from  the current user units to the viewport coordinate system for the [[svg/properties/nearestViewportElement|'''nearestViewportElement''']] object.
+*[[svg/methods/getScreenCTM|'''getScreenCTM''']]: Gets  the transformation matrix from the current user units to the screen coordinate system.
+*[[svg/methods/getTransformToElement|'''getTransformToElement''']]: Gets  the transformation matrix  that transforms from the user coordinate system on the current element to the user coordinate system on the  specified  target element.
+*[[svg/methods/hasExtension|'''hasExtension''']]: Determines if the specified extension  is supported.
 }}
 {{Related_Specifications_Section
 |Specifications={{Related Specification